-FSANZ proposes to apply the exemption currently applying to FSMP from labelling requirements to VLED served by institutions such as hospitals in a container such as a plate, cup or tray.
+The exemption from labelling requirements for FSMP served by institutions such as hospitals in a container such as a plate, cup or tray will also apply to VLED.

-2. Proposed variations from current FSMP requirements for VLED
+2. Variations from current FSMP requirements for VLED

 The nutrition information requirements in Standard 2.9.5 are proposed to apply, including providing flexibility in the presentation of this information, however FSANZ is proposing to specifically require: